MapRock/assemblage-of-artificial-intelligence/src/holmes-style_reasoning/prompt.md

 - Gather facts from whatever sources are available to you.
 - VERY IMPORTANT: Be wary of your hallucinations.
 With the exception of facts under "Inserted Facts", fact-check each fact.
 Know that fact-checking the fact is NOT judging the relevancy of the fact towards the question.
 We don't know the relevancy until we after we have our answer.
 Fact-checking is to ensure there are no hallucinations.
 - Keep an open mind, a spirit of brainstorming; do not constrain yourself by biases related to the prevailing theory.
 There should be many facts, at least 20.
+- Be careful not to unnecessarily specify facts.
+For ex. don't limit to Chile is South America is supplied.

 #### Rules for induction